DJema/jobhub/README.md

 Instead of estimating a story based on points as is done in industry, we estimated the effort involved in fully implementing a story based on the effort involved for each task of the story.
 This allowed us to have a slightly simpler model for evaluating the importance of a story.

 This process did not evolve from the first to second sprint.
 Firstly, we wanted to keep the same method of story estimation to maintain continuity between the two sprints.
-Secondly, we did not feel the need to change how we estimated a story’s effort because we did not run into any problems in the first sprint.
+Secondly, we did not feel the need to change how we estimated a story’s effort because we did not run into any problems in the first sprint and we were able to mark all our tasks as completed.

 ### Daily Standup Meetings